What are Couples Problems?

 How Cognitive Behavior Therapy (CBT) Can Help with Relationship Issues

 Cognitive Therapy for couples as well as Behavioral Marital Therapy have been proven effective in the treatment of couples’ issues.
 In therapy, you and your partner can learn how to improve communication, identify problems and solve them, collaborate better, be more effective at parenting together, increase intimacy, and prevent further problems from developing.
 You can also learn to set goals and choose behaviors that will help you achieve them.
-Warm, caring, professionals can offer couples therapy in a comfortable setting at New York Behavioral Health, which is conveniently located on Madison Avenue at 42nd Street.
+Warm, caring, professionals can offer couples therapy in a comfortable setting at New York Behavioral Health, which is conveniently located on Lexington Avenue at 42nd Street.
 Our compassionate staff have been extensively trained in scientifically supported techniques to efficiently reduce your suffering and create the intimate relationship that you want in the long-run.
 For information about couples therapy, please email or call New York Behavioral Health, and a staff member will be there to answer your questions.
 Your privacy and comfort are a priority, and we will be happy to answer any questions you may have about couples issues and their treatment.

 Healthy romantic relationships can be the greatest sources of support and satisfaction, while unhealthy partnerships, marriages, and divorces can result in high levels of stress, anxiety, depression, and worry.